 Ms. Moore graduated from the University of California San Diego magna cum laude with a major in Psychology and a minor in Theater/Dance.
 In law school, Ms. Moore was the Conference Editor of the Loyola Law Journal, the Student Bar Association President, an academic tutor, and the Joan Marie Corboy Scholarship Recipient (2005).
 Ms. Moore speaks conversational Italian and Spanish.

-Stefano Rabolli Pansera, GFAA Advisory Board and Art Liaison Committee
+Stefano Rabolli Pansera, GFAA Executive Committee and Art Liaison Committee

 Stefano Rabolli Pansera is an Italian architect and curator.
 He studied at the Architectural Association School of Architecture in London, graduating with Honours in 2005.

 Mr. Rabolli Pansera is a Director at Hauser & Wirth in London.

 After working at Herzog & de Meuron between 2005 and 2007, Rabolli Pansera returned to the Architectural Association to teach.
 He has lectured in Cagliari, Cambridge, Naples, Wuhan, Seoul, Rejkyavik and Madrid.